 Dr. Schuster has co-authored over 30 papers in journals, edited books, and conference proceedings.
-His work has appeared in Ergonomics and the Journal of Management and Engineering Integration.
-He has published papers in the Proceedings of the Human Factors and Ergonomics Society Annual Meeting.
+His work has appeared in Ergonomics and Human Factors.
 Dr. Schuster has presented at the IEEE Conference on Cognitive Methods in Situation Awareness and Decision Support and the NATO Information Systems and Technology Panel Symposium on Emerged and Emerging Disruptive Technologies.
 He is a member of the Human Factors and Ergonomics Society.